 Pirates Ahoy is a fun interactive presentation exploring the golden age of piracy in the late 17th century.
 The session presents a unique learning opportunity for groups and is led by an experienced member of the education team in costume.
-It begins with a hearty welcome and an invitation to dress up as a pirate!
+Please feel free to come along dressed in your own fearsome pirate costumes!

 This activity is also suitable for children at reception level (ages 4 and 5).

 This workshop can be booked on Tuesdays and Wednesdays at 10.15am, 11.30am and 1.15pm.